hyperledger-archives/grid-docs/docs/0.1/grid_on_splinter.md

 - **Pike** handles organization and identity permissions with Sabre, a smart contract engine that is included in the Splinter scabbard service.
-- **Product** provides a way to share GS1-compatible product data (items that are transacted, traded, or referenced in a supply chain).
+- **Grid Product** provides a way to share GS1-compatible product data (items that are transacted, traded, or referenced in a supply chain).
 - **Schema** provides a reusable, standard approach to defining, storing, and consuming the product properties.
 Property definitions are collected into a Schema data type that defines all the possible properties for an item.